DOSull/dulux-colours-map/code/build-dulux-colours-map.md

 write.csv(df_colours_tidied, "dulux-colours.csv", row.names = FALSE)
 ```

-## Build the spatial dataset
+# Build the spatial dataset

-Add x and y columns to our data for the coordinates - note that we re-load from the saved file so as not to repeat hitting the Dulux website.
+Add `x` and `y` columns to our data for the coordinates---note that we reload from the saved file so as not to keep hitting the Dulux website

 ```{r}
 df_colours_tidied <- read.csv("dulux-colours.csv")